ibm-cloud-docs/databases-for-elasticsearch/howto-getting-connection-strings.md

 ibmcloud cdb cxn example-deployment -u <newusername>
 ```

 Full connection information is returned by the `ibmcloud cdb deployment-connections` command with the `--all` flag.
-To retrieve all the connection information for a deployment named  "example-es", use the following command.
+To retrieve all the connection information for a deployment named  "example-deployment", use the following command.

 ```
-ibmcloud cdb deployment-connections example-es -u <newusername> --all
+ibmcloud cdb deployment-connections example-deployment -u <newusername> --all
 ```

 If you don't specify a user, the `deployment-connections` commands return information for the admin user by default.